Terrorism, insurgency on decline in Assam, state on path of progress: Rajnath | Politics

 Whatever little stretch is left unfenced will be completely seated after the BJP returns to power in Assam,'' he said.

-Singh said the BJP government in Tripura is also working towards stopping illegal immigration from the neighbouring country.
+Singh said the BJP government in Tripura is also working towards preventing illegal immigration from the neighboring country.

+He said the BJP is fully committed to upholding the dignity of Assam and the Northeast.

+Training his guns on the Congress, he said, ''Before 2016, there were Congress governments in Assam.
+All of you know better what development they did during their 15-year- long rule.''
+He appealed to the people to ask Congress leaders what development they had done during their tenure in Assam.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)